 The value of the pensioner’s gross AP could be less than the value of the pensioner’s GMP or equal to or greater than the value of the pensioner’s GMP.
 Gross AP was less than the value of the GMP where the individual:

-had an AP (or inherited AP appropriate to a survivor of a deceased Scheme member) which was less than their GMP.
+had an AP (or inherited AP appropriate to a survivor of a deceased member) which was less than their GMP.

 had not claimed their State pension (or was not receiving it because they had elected to be treated as not retired).